0x216/unicorn-homework/README.md

 **Environment Setup:**

-Ensure you have a `.env` file set up according to the `.env_example` provided in this repository.
+Make sure your environment is configured according to the `.env_example` found in this repository.

 **Exploring the API:**

-Feel free to experiment with the API using Postman.
-You can find the collection in the `postman` folder for easy import (Postman -> Import Collection).
+The API is open for experimentation.
+Utilize the Postman collection provided in the `postman` folder for an easy import and exploration process.

 ---

+🌐 **Live Demo**

+Experience the live version of our application [here](http://5.45.127.115/).
+Dive into the functionality designed to support your journey towards a smoke-free life.

+---

-This journey from Python to JavaScript, exploring new tools and technologies along the way, has been a challenging yet enriching experience.
-I'm eager to see where this path will take me next. 🌟
+This transition from Python to JavaScript, embracing new tools and methodologies, marks a challenging yet rewarding phase of my development journey.
+I look forward to the paths and discoveries that lie ahead. 🌟